From Freddie Gray To George Floyd: Wes Moore Says It's Time To 'Change The Systems'

 On the physical and psychological damage of the 2015 protests in Baltimore

 You saw places and buildings and historic landmarks up in flames.
 Churches that were up in flames.
 You also saw a level of psychological damage ... that I think in many ways the city of Baltimore has still yet to heal from. ...
-In just these past five years, there's just been a level of violence where the homicide rate has been over 300 in the city of Baltimore.
+In just these past five years, there's just been a level of violence where the [annual] homicide rate has been over 300 in the city of Baltimore.
 When you look at the size of Baltimore, it's making it literally the most violent city in America right now. ...
 We have had a level of mistrust that is then taking place amongst elected officials.
 And so you've seen how this has shown itself, not just in the initial damage, but in terms of the quantifiable, measurable financial damage, but really how this has damaged the psyche of Baltimore for really a generation that has now felt the impact of this.

 On the poverty and neglect that has plagued Baltimore for generations